How to Buy a Rental Property With No Money Down in 2025

 Cash-out refinancing is available for both conventional loans and government-backed loans, providing homeowners with various options to access their equity for investment opportunities, regardless of their loan type.

 Your primary residence doesn’t have to be a single-family home.
-Multifamily homes can be a great way for novice real estate investors and aspiring property managers to get started buying properties that generate income.
+Multifamily homes can be a great way for novice real estate investors and aspiring property managers to get started.
+Learning how to buy an investment property with no money can make it even easier to generate income from multiple units.

 Check your eligibility for a multi-unit FHA loan.
 Start here